KILTprotocol/sdk-js/docs/contribution-guide.md

   * Don't hesitate to include comments.

-💡As of this writing, the linting rules for the example snippet are the same as the SDK codebase linitng rules.
+💡The linting rules for the example snippet are not the same as the SDK codebase linting rules.
+For example, the example snippet should make use of semicolumns.
+You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter will help you figure the rules out anyways.

 Example of a method doc block that follows these guidelines: